Frequently Asked Questions and Answers

 Q: How does the approved Bike Plan accommodate ADA parking spaces, bus stops, garbage pickup, commercial deliveries, emergency vehicles and car sharing pick-ups and drop-offs?

-A: Everett Hauser, Mobility Program Manager, has not presented a plan that accommodates these necessities.
-The “Save 30th Street Parking” movement intends to address these issues to the satisfaction of the community and make sure they are in compliance with City, States, and Federal law.
+A: Everett Hauser, City of San Diego, Mobility Program Manager, has not presented a plan that accommodates these necessities.
+“Save 30th Street Parking” group intends to address these issues to the satisfaction of the community and make sure they are in compliance with City, State, and Federal law.

 Q: How are emergency vehicles supposed to maneuver down a two lane street, rushing to a life or death call?